Prim's Algorithm: A Complete Guide

 • Using mounds: O(a log n)

-In comparison, Kruskal's algorithm has a complexity of O(a log n), although it depends on the sorting technique used.
+In comparison, Kruskal's algorithm has a complexity of O(a log n) , although this depends on the sorting technique used.
 Prim's algorithm is generally more efficient for dense graphs, while Kruskal's is preferable for sparse graphs.

 Algorithm Pseudocode

-A clear way to understand the algorithm is through its pseudocode:
+A clear way to understand the algorithm is through its pseudocode and examples of mathematical algorithms :

 Prim (graph): Start processed set with an initial node While there are unprocessed nodes: Find the shortest edge connecting the two sets Add the edge to the MST Mark the node as processed Return the MST